Any-Winter-4079/Taxis-Web-Application/README.md

 # Taxis-Web-Application

-Web Application where users can authenticate (signup/login) and request taxis, the system asigns the closest available taxi, and admins can authenticate and validate/cancel each trip.
+Web Application where users can authenticate (signup/login) and request taxis, the system assigns the closest available taxi, and admins can authenticate and validate/cancel each trip.

 Steps:

 Run npm install to get all dependencies for the project.

+Populate admins and taxis collections (on MongoDB).

 Create a .env file including your credentials: